rmorshea/talks/idom/what-is-idom/README.md

 Python, being a backend language had to adapt.

+To my mind

+That happened first and foremost

-Did so in the form of the IPython Notebook, now Jupyter
+with the IPython Notebook, now Jupyter

 -->